up-n-atom/8311/docs/guides/posts/masquerade-as-the-bce-inc-giga-hub-on-xgs-pon-with-the-bfw-solutions-was-110.md

 1. Within a web browser, navigate to
    <https://home/?c=advancedtools/wan>{ target="_blank" }
-   and if asked, input your Administrator password.
+   and, if asked, input your Administrator password.
 (1) { .annotate }

     1. The default Administrator password is the S/N located on the back [label] of the Giga Hub.